Twins vs. White Sox Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will send Sonny Gray (4-4) to the mound for his 20th start this season.

-- He has earned a quality start seven times in 19 starts this season.

-- Gray has five starts in a row of five innings or more.
+- Ober has 15 starts in a row of five innings or more.

-- He has made 19 appearances and finished four of them without allowing an earned run.
+- He has three appearances this season with zero earned runs allowed out of his 15 chances this season.

 |Opponent